Books4Languages/PressBooks-TinyMCE-Formats/README.md

 ## Changelog
+### 1.0
+* tweak: New pop up for “link to a box”.
+* tweak: Change the bottom for link copy.
+* Fix several bugs.

 ### 0.6
-* New: Protection for content inside of the box
+* New: Protection for content inside of the box (restrict-content-pro).

 ### 0.5
-* New: Examples box
+* New: Examples box.
-* New: Activities box
+* New: Activities box.
-* New: Task box
+* New: Task box.

 ### 0.4
-* New: Introduction box
+* New: Introduction box.
-* New: of Extension box
+* New: of Extension box.
-* tweak: Change the bottom for link copy & to &#x2398
+* tweak: Change the bottom for link copy & to &#x2398.
-* tweak: Renamed the plugin to *PressBooks-TinyMCE-Formats*
+* tweak: Renamed the plugin to *PressBooks-TinyMCE-Formats*.
-* Fix: file name of the plugin in tinymce-formats.php to: Pressbooks TinyMCE-Formats
+* Fix: file name of the plugin in tinymce-formats.php to: Pressbooks TinyMCE-Formats.

 ### 0.3
 * Renamed the plugin to *TinyMCE-Formats*.